LizhenWangT/FaceVerse/README.md

 ![offline_tracking](./docs/offline_tracking.gif)

-Offline tracking input with a video (our code will crop the face region using the first frame):
+Offline tracking input with a video (our code will crop the face region using the first frame, --use_simplification can be only used for version >= 2):

 ```
-python tracking_offline.py --input example/videos/test.mp4 --res_folder example/video_results
+python tracking_offline.py --input example/videos/test.mp4 --res_folder example/video_results --version 2
 ```

-Online tracking using your PC camera (our code will crop the face region using the first frame):
+Online tracking using your PC camera (our code will crop the face region using the first frame, --use_simplification can be only used for version >= 2):

 ```
-python tracking_online.py
+python tracking_online.py  --version 2
 ```

 ![online_tracking](./docs/online_tracking.gif)